loraradoycheva/hedonometer-project/README.md

 Another significant improvement would be distinguishing between human users and automated bots or news organizations, which currently mix individual emotional signals with corporate or automated messaging.

 Currently, we used the Article Search API to collect data by querying specific keywords and then organizing the results into dataframes.
 An alternative approach would be to use the NYT Archive API, which allows us to retrieve all articles within a given time frame.
 We could then filter the data within the dataframes afterward, effectively reversing the order of operations.
 This method may provide a more comprehensive dataset and reduce potential bias from pre-selecting keywords.

+# AI use
+For this project the following AI models were used for vibe coding and debugging:
+- Deepseek
+- Uva AI chat
+- Chat GPT
+- NotebookLM
+- Claude